Slack

 SlackMessageEntity

-Schema for Slack message entities.
+Schema for Slack message entities from federated search.

 Prerequisites